 - Place the crust on baking pan.
 Then slowly pour cheesecake mixture over raspberries.

-- Bake the cake in your preheated 350 degree oven for 30-35 minutes or until center is almost set.
+- Bake in your preheated 350 degree oven for 30-35 minutes or until center is almost set.
 Cool on wire cooling rack.

 - In a small saucepan, over low heat, melt chocolate chips with whipping cream.
 Stir until thickened and smooth.